Architecture¶

 - Allowed -- Proceed to the next step

-- Denied, approval required -- Create an access request, pause the run, return
+- Approval required -- Create an access request, pause the run, return

 403 Forbidden